Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 1 Agustus 2025 13.48.51 UTC
+- WIB: Jumat, 1 Agustus 2025 14.35.01 UTC
-- WITA: Jumat, 1 Agustus 2025 14.48.51 UTC
+- WITA: Jumat, 1 Agustus 2025 15.35.01 UTC
-- WIT: Jumat, 1 Agustus 2025 15.48.51 UTC
+- WIT: Jumat, 1 Agustus 2025 16.35.01 UTC

 Kutipan Inspiratif:
-"Worry about your character, not your reputation.
-Your character is who you are, your reputation is who people think you are."
+"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."

-Kategori: inspirational
+Kategori: nature